What makes GTD different from other time management techniques?

 David Allen, the creator of GTD, has likened the practice to a martial art in that there are not necessarily more advanced moves to learn, but that the fundamentals–both in understanding and execution–are something to be continually refined over the course of one’s life and career.
 For this reason, there is no one linear progression, but rather GTD practitioners often find value in re-visiting the book, public seminars, and one-on-one coaching at various stages of their evolution.

-Also be sure to sign up for our newsletter for quick doses of inspiration.
+Also be sure to check out our GTD video series, and sign up for our newsletter for quick doses of inspiration.

 How can I connect with other GTD practitioners in the UK and Ireland?